grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "It won't happen again, Chips.
 I promise you that.
 I fucking need you!
 That hole in my boat isn't wholly patched yet, and we're not going to make it to a place where it can be fixed unless you can keep this boat together."
 This appeal to her necessity softened Chips a bit.
 It was just so obviously true.
 They were doomed without Chips.
 They might be doomed anyway, but surely doomed without Chips.
 "Give me the pipe, Chips."
 Chips handed her the pipe.
 "Go lay down.
 She'll hold together long enough for you to get a bit of rest now."

 "Naa.
 Yer feckin right --- the patch needs more werk.
-I'm heading back down to the cargo bay."
+I'm heading back down to the cargo hold."

 "Don't do anything stupid on account of lack of fucking rest --- that isn't on me."